Assistance for Singapore PR/Citizenship

 What You Know Is Only 10% Of What You Need In Your Application

-Buying insurance and property, doing multiple donations and volunteering are things of the past to be done for your Singapore PR.
+Buying insurance and property, doing multiple donations, and volunteering are things of the past to be done for your Singapore PR.
 As you can see above, there are up to 20 areas you have to work on to secure your quota.
-Can you keep up with the ever-changing requirements from ICA?
-Want to know what are the things you have been missing out in your PR application?
+Can you keep up with the ever-changing Singapore PR requirements from ICA?
+Want to know what are the things you have been missing out on in your Singapore Permanent Resident application?
+We can guide you through the comprehensive list of documents required and ensure that you meet all the necessary eligibility criteria.

 Learning is endless.
 Knowledge is limitless ~ Kaushik Seshadri